Trimmed strong laws and distributional limits for exponentially mixing systems

-To help illustrate the concept, consider the function $f(x)=1/x$ on the unit interval with a singularity at the origin.
-In this setting, the largest values of $f$ occur at the orbit points $x_1^N,\dots,x_{k(N)}^N$ that lie nearest to the origin, and the trimmed sum is obtained by summing over the remaining points.
-However, this example also reveals a key conceptual nuance: if $f$ is not monotonic-even when its only singularity remains at the origin-the points $x_1^N,\dots,x_{k(N)}^N$ need not be those closest to the singularity.
+To illustrate the concept, consider the function $f(x)=1/x$ on the unit interval with a singularity at the origin.
+The largest values of $f$ occur at the orbit points $x_1^N,\dots,x_{k(N)}^N$ that lie nearest to the origin, and the trimmed sum is obtained by summing over the remaining points.
+However, this example also reveals a key conceptual nuance: if $f$ is not monotonic, even when its only singularity remains at the origin, the points $x_1^N,\dots,x_{k(N)}^N$ need not be those closest to the singularity.
 This subtlety will play an important role in the subsequent analysis, and we revisit it in Section~\ref{nearsec}.

-Our focus is on establishing a \emph{trimmed strong law of large numbers (SLLN)}: we seek sequences $d_N$ and $k(N)$ such that
+We begin by establishing a \emph{trimmed strong law of large numbers (SLLN)}: we seek sequences $d_N$ and $k(N)$ such that

-The case where $k(N)=K$ is constant is referred to as \emph{light trimming}, while $k(N) \to \infty$ with $k(N) = o(N)$ is called \emph{intermediate trimming}.
-Trimming a positive fraction of terms (i.e., $k(N) \sim cN$) is uninteresting from our perspective, since it merely amounts to truncating $f$, reducing the problem to the classical SLLN.
+The case where $k(N)=K>0$ is constant is referred to as \emph{light trimming}, while $k(N) \to \infty$ with $k(N) = o(N)$ is called \emph{intermediate trimming}.
+Trimming a positive fraction of terms, i.e.\ $k(N)/N \to c>0$ as $N \to \infty$, is uninteresting from our perspective, since it merely amounts to truncating $f$, reducing the problem to the classical SLLN.

 In the most general sense, a trimmed SLLN always holds: for any non-negative $f$, there exist sequences $d_N$ and $k(N)$ such that \eqref{trimsumcon} is satisfied~(see \cite{AS25}).
 While conceptually important, this result is of limited practical use, since it provides no control over the choice of $d_N$ or, more crucially, $k(N)$.
 We therefore focus on functions with \emph{polynomial singularities}, informally satisfying